-- A. Charter school employees may bargain collectively as a separate unit or as part of the existing applicable District collective bargaining unit(s). - B. If teachers at a charter school choose to be part of a professional group that subcontracts with the charter school to operate the instructional program under the auspices of a partnership or cooperative that they collectively own, they shall not be considered public employees.
+- A. Charter school employees may bargain collectively as a separate unit or as part of the existing applicable District collective bargaining unit(s). - B. If teachers at a charter school choose to be part of a professional group that subcontracts with the charter school to operate the instructional program under the auspices of a partnership or cooperative that they collectively own, they shall not be considered public employees. - C. Employees of the School District may take leave to accept employment in a charter school upon the approval of the district school board.
+While employed by the charter school and on approved leave, the employee may retain seniority accrued in the district and may continue to be covered by the benefit program of the School District only if the charter school and the School Board agree to the arrangement and its financing. - D. Teachers employed or under contract to a charter school shall be certified as required by Florida Statutes or if not certified, contracted with according to the provisions defined in Florida Statutes.

-- C. Employees of the School District may take leave for up to three (3) years to accept employment in a charter school upon the approval of the School Board and shall maintain seniority accrued in the School District.
-They may continue to be covered by the benefit program of the School District only if the charter school and the School Board agree to the arrangement and its financing. - D. Teachers employed or under contract to a charter school shall be certified as required by Florida Statutes or if not certified, contracted with according to the provisions defined in Florida Statutes. - E. The charter school shall conduct screenings and employment history checks, as required by law, on candidates for instructional and administrative positions that require direct contact with students. - F. All governing board members and employees of a charter school shall be fingerprinted and shall undergo a background screening as provided for in Florida Statutes - G. The governing body of a charter school may elect to participate in the Florida Retirement System after proper application and approval under Florida Statutes.
+- E. The charter school shall conduct screenings and employment history checks, as required by law, on candidates for instructional and administrative positions that require direct contact with students. - F. All governing board members and employees of a charter school shall be fingerprinted and shall undergo a background screening as provided for in Florida Statutes. - G. The governing body of a charter school may elect to participate in the Florida Retirement System after proper application and approval under Florida Statutes.